SUMMARY CMI

 Carefully follow all directions given to you by your doctor or healthcare professional.

 They may differ from the information contained in this leaflet.
-Read the user manual, inserted in the pack, for instructions on how to use the pen.
+Read the Pen User Manual at the end of this leaflet or inserted in the pack for instructions on how to use the pen.

 The cartridge must be used for multiple injections by one person only.

-If you do not understand the user manual, ask your doctor or healthcare professional for help.
+If you do not understand the Pen User Manual, ask your doctor or healthcare professional for help.

 How much to use

-The usual dose is 20 micrograms given once a day.
+- The usual dose is 80 microlitres containing 20 micrograms of teriparatide given once a day.

 When to use Teriparatide Lupin